Your travel expert

 Free dinner and nights in a hostel.

-The grasslands and shrubbery of the Cerro de Arcos highlands, a remote, hostile and wind-whipped rock formation, were the scene in 2017 of one of the most surprising ornithological discoveries of recent decades.
+The grasslands and shrubbery of the Cerro de Arcos highlands, a remote, hostile, windswept rock formation, was the scene in 2017 of one of the most surprising ornithological discoveries of recent decades.
 No one expected to find a population of a strange and unknown hummingbird here.
-At an altitude of 3700 meters, between the provinces of El Oro and Loja, the Chilla mountain range is home to only a few islands of native vegetation, mainly composed of terrestrial bromeliads and especially chuquiragua, whose orange flowers, typical of Ecuadorian páramos, are the food base of this trochilid named the El Oro hummingbird.
-Once our observation session is over, we will go back up to the Santa Isabel valley, along the Giron road until we reach the Yunguilla reserve.
+At an altitude of 3700 meters, between the provinces of El Oro and Loja, the Chilla mountain range is home to only a few islands of native vegetation, mainly composed of terrestrial bromeliads and especially chuquiragua, whose orange flowers, typical of Ecuadorian páramos, are the primary source of food for the Blue-throated Hillstar.
+Once we’ve seen this spectacular hummingbird, we will return to the Santa Isabel Valley along the Giron road until we reach Yunguilla Reserve.

 Dinner and overnight in a standard hotel.

-Early lunch and transfer to the Yunguilla reserve to observe the only population of the endemic Grey Bushfinch and some other complementary species of this small area of foothill forest; Striped Bushfinch, Red-headed Grasshopper, Tawny-crested Tyrannulet, Ecuadorian Blackbird, Yellow-headed Cardinal.
+Early lunch and transfer to the Yunguilla reserve to observe the only population of the endemic Grey Bushfinch and some other range-restricted species of this small area of foothill forest: Striped Bushfinch, Red-headed Grasshopper, Tawny-crested Tyrannulet, Ecuadorian Blackbird, Yellow-headed Cardinal.
 We will arrive in Cuenca in the evening.
 Dinner at leisure and overnight in a colonial hotel where we will enjoy a peaceful return to civilization.
-If you don't arrive too late in Cuenca, take the time, even at night, to visit the city centre, which is considered one of the most beautiful and pleasant in the country.
+If you arrive early enough in Cuenca, take the time, even at night, to visit the city center, which is considered one of the most beautiful and pleasant in the country.

 Dinner at leisure and overnight in a colonial hotel.

-After a lunch at an altitude of more than 4000 meters, we will drive through the tropical heat of the banana, oil palm and cocoa plantations to the largest city in Ecuador.
-We will arrive in Guayaquil in the afternoon for our international flight.
+After lunch, at an altitude of more than 4000 meters, we will drive through the tropical heat of the banana, oil palm, and cocoa plantations to the largest city in Ecuador.
+We will arrive in Guayaquil in the afternoon for our international flight, where our magical sojourn through southern Ecuador comes to an end.

 Target birds: Gray-breasted Mountain Toucan, Andean Teal, Yellow-billed Pintail, Andean Ruddy Duck, Tawny Antpitta, Giant Conebill, Tit-like Dacnis, Red-rumped Bush Tanager, Violet-throated Metaltail